AnushkaShendge/MedicalCostPersonal_Model/README.md

-# Porsonal Health Cost Prediction
+# Personal Health Cost Prediction

 This project aims to predict the health costs for individuals based on age and other factors using a dataset from Kaggle.
 Various regression models were evaluated, and the Decision Tree Regressor provided the best results with an accuracy of 99.67%.